open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### PushMetricExporter

 Q: Do we allow multiple push exporters to be configured on a single MeterProvider?
-If yes, do we allow them to push at different frequency?
+If yes, do we allow them to push at different frequency (e.g. hourly report for temperature, but 5 seconds report for CPU utilization)?

 ### PullMetricExporter